axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    there might be no filters available.
 In this case, you must create a filter first.
 This is described in detail in HowTo: Create new filter.

-1. Click on the **Save Filter** dropdown menu.
+#.
+Click on the :guilabel:`Save Filter` dropdown menu.

-2. Select the filter you want to use.
+#.
+Select the filter you want to use.

 HowTo: Create new filter
 ------------------------

-1. Click on the button **More** to select one of the available filters.
+#.
+Click on the button :guilabel:`More` to select one of the available filters.
    For a list of available filters, see `Task filter criterias`_.

-2. Click on the newly added filter and configure it.
+#.
+Click on the newly added filter and configure it.

-3. Add more filters by clicking on the button **Filter** again.
+#.
+Add more filters by clicking on the button :guilabel:`Filter` again.

-4. Drop filters by clicking on the |delete-attachment-icon| **Delete** button next to the filter.
+#.
+Drop filters by clicking on the |delete-attachment-icon| icon next to
+   the filter.

-5. When finished defining your filter, click on the button **Save filter**.
+#.
+When finished defining your filter, click on the button :guilabel:`Save
+   filter`.

-6. The :guilabel:`Save filter` dialog is opened.
+#.
+The :guilabel:`Save filter` dialog is opened.

-7. Under **Filter name**, provide a recognizable name for the filter.
+#.
+Under :guilabel:`Filter name`, provide a recognizable name for the filter.

-8. Under **Filter visibility**, you can select if the filter is only visible for you or shall be available to all users.
+#.
+Under :guilabel:`Filter visibility`, you can select if the filter is only
+   visible for you or shall be available to all users.

-9. Save the filter by clicking the button **Ok**.
+9. Save the filter by clicking the button :guilabel:`Ok`.

 .. figure:: images/how-to-create-task-filter.png